metric-vac/StackShift/readme.md

 # StackShift

-A simple Python tool to edit Minecraft inventories directly from level.dat.
+A fast and simple CLI tool to edit your Minecraft inventory directly from level.dat.

+Add, remove, and modify items instantly without opening the game.

 ## Features
 - View inventory